19th Century UK Periodicals (Gale) -

 FindMyPast - Full access to England, Wales & Scotland census records, easy-to-search birth, marriage and death records, the UK's largest collection of parish records, historical British newspapers and much more.
 Available only on campus to one user at a time.

-First World War: Personal Experiences (Adam Matthew): - Containing digital images of a wide range of original documents, including diaries, letters, personal narratives, trench journals, scrapbooks, objects, and a wealth of visual sources, this resource provides a rich seam of information on personal experiences of war.
+Collections: Personal Experiences; Propaganda & Recruitment; Visual Perspectives & Narratives.
+Contains digital images of original documents, including diaries, letters, personal narratives, trench journals, scrapbooks, objects, and a wealth of visual sources.

 Fold3 (was Footnote) -